 All the due taxes and the administrative penalties have to be paid while applying, and all the tax returns need to be filed.

-On the acceptance of the application, the FTA chooses a date for the de-registration.
+On the acceptance of the application, the Federal Tax Authority (FTA) chooses a date for the de-registration.
 If the FTA does not specify a date, the last day of the tax period is selected as the day for the de-registration of the company.

 After the de-registration, a notification is sent to the registrant within the next ten days when the application is approved.